pratzohol/GPPT-working/README.md

 - For node classification task, run the following command: `python GPPT.py`
 - First, load the parameters of pre-trained model.
 - In the paper, they said for structure token 1-hop neighbour information will be aggregated using attention function.
-But, here they simply used mean function to aggregate the information and then concatenated the neighbour information with node embedding.
+But, here they simply used mean function to aggregate the information and then concatenated the neighbour information embedding with node embedding of target node.
 - Initialization of task token embeddings is same for all clusters.
 They used center node embedding of each class to initialize the task token embedding.
 - The link prediction is done by finding cosine similarity between node embeddings.
 Thus, parameters $\phi$ of pre-trained projection head are not present.
 Only the parameters $\theta$ of backbone architecture and task token embeddings $E_1, \cdots, E_M$ are updated.